slint-ui/slint/api/rs/slint/mcu.md

 }
 ```

+Use the `slint_build::EmbedResourcesKind::EmbedForSoftwareRenderer` configuration option to tell the Slint compiler to embed the images and fonts in the binary
+in a format that's suitable for the software based renderer we're going to use.

 ## Application Structure

-A graphical application in hosted environments is typically composed of at least three different tasks:
+Typically, a graphical application in hosted environments is comprised of at least three different tasks:

- * Receive user input from operation system APIs.
+ * Receives user input from operation system APIs.
- * React to the input by performing application specific computations.
+ * Reacts to the input by performing application specific computations.
- * Render an updated user interface and present it on the screen using device-independent operating system APIs.
+ * Renders an updated user interface and presents it on the screen using device-independent operating system APIs.

-The operating system provides what is typically called an event loop to connect and schedule these tasks.
+The operating system provides an event loop to connect and schedule these tasks.
 Slint implements the
-task of receiving user input and forwarding it to the user interface layer, as well as rendering the interface to the screen.
+task of receiving user input and forwarding it to the user interface layer, as well as rendering the user interface to the screen.

-In bare metal environments it becomes your responsibility to substitute and connect functionality that is otherwise provided by the operating system:
+In bare metal environments it is your responsibility to substitute and connect functionality that is otherwise provided by the operating system:

- * You need to select crates that allow you to initialize the chips that drive peripherals, such as a touch input or display controller.
+ * Select crates that allow you to initialize the chips that operate peripherals, such as a touch input or display controller.
-   Sometimes it may be necessary for you to develop your own drivers.
+   If there are no crates, you may have to to develop your own drivers.
- * You need to drive the event loop yourself by querying peripherals for input, forwarding input into computational modules of your
+ * Drive the event loop yourself by querying peripherals for input, forwarding that input into computational modules of your
    application and instructing Slint to render the user interface.

-In Slint the two primary APIs you need to use to accomplish these tasks the [`slint::platform::Platform`] trait as well as the [`slint::Window`] struct.
+In Slint, the two primary APIs you need to use to accomplish these tasks are the [`slint::platform::Platform`] trait as well as the [`slint::Window`] struct.
-In the following sections we are going to cover how to use them and how they integrate into your event loop.
+In the following sections we're going to cover how to use them and how they integrate into your event loop.

 ### The `Platform` Trait

 The [`slint::platform::Platform`] trait defines the interface between Slint and platform APIs typically provided by operating and windowing systems.

-You need to provide an minimal implementation of this trait and call [`slint::platform::set_platform`] before constructing your Slint application.
+You need to provide a minimal implementation of this trait and call [`slint::platform::set_platform`] before constructing your Slint application.

-A minimal implementation needs to cover two functions:
+This minimal implementation needs to cover two functions:

  * `fn create_window_adapter(&self) -> Rc<dyn WindowAdapter + 'static>;`: Implement this function to return an implementation of the `WindowAdapter`
    trait that will be associated with the Slint components you create.
 We provide a convenience struct [`slint::platform::software_renderer::MinimalSoftwareWindow`]
    that implements this trait.
- * `fn duration_since_start(&self) -> Duration`: In order for animations in `.slint` design files to change properties correctly, Slint needs to know
+ * `fn duration_since_start(&self) -> Duration`: For animations in `.slint` design files to change properties correctly, Slint needs to know
-   how much time has elapsed since two rendered frames.
+   how much time has elapsed between two rendered frames.
 In a bare metal environment you need to provide a source of time.
 Often the HAL crate of your
    device provides a system timer API for this, which you can query in your impementation.

-There are additional functions in the trait that you can implement, for example handling of debug output, a delegated event loop or an interface
+There are additional functions in the trait that you can implement, for example to handle debug output, to delegate the event loop or to implement
-to safely deliver events in multi-threaded environments.
+the interface to safely deliver events in multi-threaded environments.

 A typical minimal implementation of the [`Platform`] trait that uses the [`MinimalSoftwareWindow`] looks like this: